Frequently asked questions

 Why did you schedule so many events happening at the same time?
 And how am I to decide which to attend?

 Yes, that is a problem.
-Good luck figuring out which readings to attend.
 Even those of us who planned this have a hard time figuring it out.
 While we do have some large gatherings planned, it is our intent to have many small gatherings that offer a more personal exchange between authors, readers, and aspiring writers.

 Who is behind this effort?

-The festival idea was born when a small group of local citizens and businesspersons spontaneously came together six years ago around the goal of giving greater exposure to the art of writing and the joys of reading in an area already famed for its colony of artists in other media.
-Originally, that group consisted of literacy advocate Mryna Stephens; Wendy Reid, owner of The Design Gallery; poet Britt Kaufmann; children’s book author Karen Miller; artist Anne Sabri, and health care consultant and aspiring writer Ruth Perschbacher Price and her husband, historical novelist Charles F. Price.
-Now it also includes Dr. Dan Barron, director of the Avery-Mitchell-Yancey Regional Libraries, downtown booster Lucy Doll, Cane River Middle School teacher Nelda Phillips, Katherine McCarty, and many others.
+The festival idea was born when a small group of local citizens and businesspersons spontaneously came together in 2006 around the goal of giving greater exposure to the art of writing and the joys of reading in an area already famed for its colony of artists in other media.
+Originally, that group consisted of literacy advocate Myrna Stephens; Wendy Reid, owner of The Design Gallery; poet Britt Kaufmann; children’s book author Karen Miller; artist Anne Sabri, and health care consultant and aspiring writer Ruth Perschbacher Price and her husband, historical novelist Charles F. Price.
+Now, the festival is organized by a dedicated group of Festival Planners, including Board members, a Program Committee, a Director, and community volunteers.

 I would like to recommend an author.
 Is there still space?